ClaudiomildoVentura/Delphi-Calculator/README.md

 # Calculator

-### Calculator implemented with graphical interface in Delphi 10 Seattle.
+### Calculator implemented with graphical interface in Rad Studio 10 Seattle.